raiment-studios/monorepo/source/projects/worldbuilding/proposals/backpack.md

 # Feature proposal

 When leaving a city or safe zone, the player can equip a pre-defined pack.
+This a loadout mechanic.

 In the game, equipment (and characters) are not intended to linearly get more and more powerful, but rather (like a deck-building game) rely on combinations of equipment that allows for different capabilities, each configuration with its own strengths and weaknesses.